 Call the Sheriff Department at 608-339-3304 and report the found animal.
-The a deputy for the Sheriff Department will pick up any stray dogs, they do not pick up stray cats.
+A deputy for the Sheriff Department will pick up any stray dogs, however, they do not pick up stray cats.

 Call the Adams County Humane Society at 608-339-6700.
-We have a lost and found book we can look to see if anyone has reported the animal missing.
-We can also check the animal for a microchip (any vet clinic or Humane Society can do this for free) if it has one we can call the owner right away.
+We have a lost and found book and we can look to see if anyone has reported the animal missing.
+We can also check the animal for a microchip (any vet clinic or Humane Society can do this for free).
+If it has one we can call the owner right away.
 You can bring the dog in to the ACHS if you are able to do this during open hours or call to make an appointment to bring the dog in.

 If the Animal has a rabies tag you can call the phone number on the tag and they can look up who the animal belongs to.
 The clinic will need the tag number and year on the tag.
 The clinic can then contact the owner and connect you with them.

-If it has a microchip tag you can call the number on that and give them the long number on the tag.
+If it has a microchip tag you can call the number on that and give them the long microchip number on the tag.
 The company can then look up the owner and contact them for you.

-Check with all the neighbors and post flier at local gas stations and businesses.
+Check with all the neighbors and post fliers at local gas stations, banks, grocery stores and other businesses.